Ω-automaton: Nondeterministic ω-automata

 A nondeterministic ω-automaton may admit many different runs on any given input, or none at all.
 The input is accepted if at least one of the possible runs is accepting.
-Whether a run is accepting depends only on Acc, as for deterministic ω-automata.
+Whether a run is accepting depends only on $\text{Acc}$, as for deterministic ω-automata.

-Every deterministic ω-automaton can be regarded as a nondeterministic ω-automaton by taking Δ to be the graph of δ.
+Every deterministic ω-automaton can be regarded as a nondeterministic ω-automaton by taking $\Delta$ to be the graph of $\delta$.
 The definitions of runs and acceptance for deterministic ω-automata are then special cases of the nondeterministic cases.

 Acceptance conditions

 Acceptance conditions may be infinite sets of ω-words.
 However, people mostly study acceptance conditions that are finitely representable.
 The following lists a variety of popular acceptance conditions.

 Before discussing the list, let's make the following observation.
 In the case of infinitely running systems, one is often interested in whether certain behavior is repeated infinitely often.
 For example, if a network card receives infinitely many ping requests, then it may fail to respond to some of the requests but should respond to an infinite subset of received ping requests.
-This motivates the following definition: For any run ρ, let Inf(ρ) be the set of states that occur infinitely often in ρ.
+This motivates the following definition: For any run $\rho$, let $\text{Inf}(\rho)$ be the set of states that occur infinitely often in $\rho$.
 This notion of certain states being visited infinitely often will be helpful in defining the following acceptance conditions.